micharbet/CLE/README.md

 ### suu, sudd, kksu utilities (su/sudo/ksu wrappers)

-Those wrappers starts CLE in different user's context.
-Without username the root is chosen by deafult, obviously.
+Those wrappers serve the same purpose like original su, sudo and ksu utilities however they add CLE to the sessions.

+### scrn - GNU screen wrapper

+This wrapper is workaround allowing starting CLE inside screen session.
+Added value here is configuration file with nice status line and switching between sessions with Ctrl-Left/Right.

 ### other utilities
 `aa` manges aliases

-`hh` makes history searches and sharing easier
+`hh` makes history searches easier

 `cle` the most important one - this is the command and control center
       of the environment